gaycomputers/windexstarter/README.md

 So startx and startxwin both come unpopulated.
-To start we should copy the system default with the command: cp /etc/X11/xinit/startxwinrc ~/.startxwinrc
+To start we should copy the system default with the command:

+cp /etc/X11/xinit/startxwinrc ~/.startxwinrc

 Now your .startxwinrc is populated with some default parameters and we can add the xfce taskbar, to this add the line"exec xfce4-panel" after the initial block of comments but before the defaults.

-There you go, you can restart or execute the batch at %UserProfile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup to start x with the batch or even type startxwin in a cygwin terminal, or even: chdir C:\cygwin64\bin bash -l -c startxwin in a windows terminal, if you want.
+There you go, you can restart or execute the batch at %UserProfile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup or type startxwin in a cygwin terminal, or even:

+chdir C:\cygwin64\bin

+bash -l -c startxwin

+in a windows terminal, if you want.

 Have fun and check out the Arch and Cygwin wikis for great information on desktop managers as well as reddit.com/r/unixporn to see what people are doing to their DEs on actual unix!